 - Enteroviruses are very common.
 The viruses mostly cause illness in babies, children, and teens.
 This is because most adults have already been exposed to many enteroviruses and have built up immunity.

 - The viruses often don’t cause symptoms, or they cause only mild symptoms.

 - Enteroviruses can be spread when an infected person sneezes or coughs droplets into the air or on surfaces.
 A child may then breathe in droplets or touch a contaminated surface and touch their eyes, mouth, or nose.

-- The viruses are treated with supportive care such as fever or pain medicine.
+- The viruses are treated with supportive care, such as fever or pain medicine, rest, and fluids.

 - In some rare cases, the viruses may cause inflammation of the brain, heart, or other parts of the body.